 Private healthcare in Turkey

 Private hospitals in Turkey are relatively cheap and offer good quality care.
 In fact, Turkey is beginning to make a name for itself as a medical tourism destination, particularly in the areas of cosmetic surgery, dentistry and fertility treatment.
 It’s normally easy to make an appointment at a private hospital as many of them have English speaking call centres.
+Although private facilities and services in Turkey are cheaper than in other countries, it is still necessary to get private health insurance to cover medical expenses.

 Medicines and pharmacies in Turkey